San Jose Domestic Violence Attorney

 There are a couple of ways our domestic violence defense lawyer in San Jose could defend you from criminal charges.
-It is important to keep in mind that your options depend on the circumstances surrounding your case.
+Your options depend on the circumstances surrounding your case.
 Each case is going to be different.
 However, here are some of the most common defense options.

 - False accusation.
-In this case, it may be possible to show that the accuser is not telling the truth about what happened or the extent of his or her injuries.
+It may be possible to show that the accuser is not telling the truth about what happened.
+Or, you may be able to prove that the accuser is not telling the truth about the extent of his or her injuries.

 - Self-defense.
 It may be possible to show that you were acting in self-defense when the situation occurred.

-It is important to pick an attorney who has extensive experience with domestic violence cases.
+It is important to work with an attorney who has experience with domestic violence cases.
 He or she will know the best defense strategies and have experience dealing with seasoned prosecutors.

-At the Law Offices of Thomas Nicholas Cvietkovich, we have extensive experience defending against domestic violence charges.
-Mr. Cvietkovich understands that whether you have been falsely accused or simply made a mistake, you may still have a number of defense options under California law.
-Depending on the circumstances, he can potentially reduce or eliminate charges and penalties.
+We have extensive experience defending against domestic violence charges.
+Our San Jose domestic violence attorney understands that whether you have been falsely accused or simply made a mistake, you may still have a number of defense options under California law.
+Depending on the circumstances, we can potentially reduce or eliminate charges and penalties.